linagora-labs/panoramic-dataset-for-person-detection/README.md

 # Panoramic Dataset

-* This database contains 1541 annotated panoramic images of work meetings at LINAGORA.
+* This dataset contains 1541 annotated panoramic images of work meetings at LINAGORA.

 * In addition, this database contains annotations of people.